MIBlue119/dotfiles/tmux/README.md

     ```
     $ tmux kill-server
     ```
-- Source the new config
+- Source the new config at tmux windows
     ```
     $ tmux source ~/.tmux.conf
     ```